Zinaida Portnova: Biography

 In December 1943 or January 1944, Portnova was sent back to Obol to infiltrate the garrison, discover the reason for the recent Young Avengers failures, then locate and contact the remaining members.
 She was quickly captured.
 Reports of her escape vary.
 One is that, during Gestapo interrogation in the village of Goriany, she took the investigator's pistol off the table, then shot and killed him.
 When two German soldiers entered after hearing the gunshots, she shot them as well.
 She then attempted to escape the compound and ran into the woods, where she was caught near the banks of a river.

 Another version is that the Gestapo interrogator, in a fit of rage, threw his pistol to the table after threatening to shoot her.
 Taking the pistol, Portnova shot him.
 Escaping through the door, she shot a guard in the corridor, then another in the courtyard.
 After the pistol misfired when Portnova attempted to shoot a guard blocking her access to the street, she was captured.

 After being recaptured, Portnova was tortured, possibly for information.
 She was later driven into the forest and executed or killed during torture on 15 January 1944.

 Legacy

 On 1 July 1958, Portnova was posthumously declared a Hero of the Soviet Union by the Presidium of the Supreme Soviet.
 She also received the Order of Lenin.
 In 1969, the village of Zuya dedicated a commemorative plaque in her honour.
 She also had numerous Young Pioneer groups named in her honour.

-Portnova has had many school teams and groups named after her, as well the museum to the Komsomol, situated on the highway between Polotsk and Vitebsk, and a school in St. Petersburg.
-There are two monuments to her, a bust in Minsk and an obelisk in the village of Obol.
+Portnova has had many school teams and groups named after her, namely a school in St. Petersburg.
+She also had a museum to the Komsomol, situated on the highway between Polotsk and Vitebsk.
+On top of this, she has two monuments named after her, a bust in Minsk and an obelisk in the village of Obol.